core-wg/oscore/draft-ietf-core-object-security.md

 Observe {{RFC7641}} is an optional feature.
 An implementation MAY support {{RFC7252}} and the Object-Security option without supporting {{RFC7641}}.
 The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}} (Section 2.2.1.2).

 In order for a proxy to support forwarding of Observe messages, there must be an Observe option present in options part of the OSCOAP message ({{RFC7641}}), so Observe must have an outer value.
-OCOAP aware proxies MAY look at the Partial IV value instead of the outer Observe value.
+OSCOAP aware proxies MAY look at the Partial IV value instead of the outer Observe value.

 To secure the order of the notifications, the client SHALL verify that the Partial IV of a received notification is greater than any previously received Partial IV bound to the Observe request.
 In contrast to {{RFC7641}}, the partial IVs MUST always be compared and the highest received Partial IVs MUST therefore be stored permanently and MUST NOT be forgotten after 128 seconds.

 If the verification fails, the client SHALL stop processing the response, and in the case of CON respond with an empty ACK.
 The client MAY ignore the outer Observe value.

 The Observe option in the CoAP request may be legitimately removed by a proxy.
 If the Observe option is removed from a CoAP request by a proxy, then the server can still verify the request (as a non-Observe request), and produce a non-Observe response.
 If the OSCOAP client receives a response to an Observe request without an outer Observe value, then it MUST verify the response as a non-Observe response.
-(The reverse case is covered in the verification of the response {{processing}}.)
+(The reverse case is covered in the verification of the response, see {{processing}}.)

 ### Outer Options in the OSCOAP Message {#outer-options}